-The Company also offers Joe Fresh branded apparel, accessories and footwear in many of its grocery stores.
-In addition, the Company offers Joe Fresh products in stand-alone Joe Fresh stores in Canada and the United States and, through international distributors, the Joe Fresh brand has expanded outside of North America.
+The Company also offers Joe Fresh branded apparel, accessories, footwear and cosmetics in many of its grocery stores.
+In addition, the Company offers Joe Fresh products in stand-alone Joe Fresh stores in Canada, in Shoppers Drug Mart stores (a limited assortment) and outside of Canada through international distributors.
 The Company's primary objective is to provide a suite of apparel and general merchandise products that complement its food offering.